 Soon enough, I saw that other women were using it too–and they weren't necessarily single.
 One woman was married to a high school football coach who worked late evenings during the season so she'd treat herself to chips and guacamole while watching Real Housewives marathons.
 Another was a mother of four whose #singlegirldinner moment was actually lunch.
 What began as a recording of what I ate when no one was around came to represent a cherished moment; the moment we have to ourselves.

+And so, #singlegirldinner expanded beyond what I was eating and delved more into my state of being.
 What happens for me in that moment sometimes feels completely outside of time: It's imprinted as a memory as it occurs.
 I wanted to capture that feeling somehow–that's why I started this blog.

 I learned from a friend that, even when you figure out the love part, finding your place in the world is still a solo journey.
 I am grateful to my long-time readers who have made me feel like the journey is a little less lonely.